thisisaunam/python-beginner-projects/shopping-cart/README.md

 # shopping cart

-a simple command-line program that calculates the total cost of an item based on user input
+a command-line python program that simulates a basic shopping cart and billing system.

 ---